 Nominations are carefully vetted and reviewed through a rigorous process.
 The final selection is made by an independent international panel of distinguished jurors.

-The 2018 nomination period is now open through October 18, 2017.
+The 2018 nomination period is now closed.
 Below are the Prize nomination guidelines.

 - Nominees must be organizations, not individuals.